wellcomecollection/storage-service/docs/README.md

 The unit of storage in the storage service is a **bag**.
 This is a collection of files packaged together with [the BagIt packaging format][bagit], which are ingested and stored together.

-An **ingest** is a request to store a bag in the storage service.
+An **ingest** is a record of some processing on a bag, such as creating a new bag or adding a new version of a bag.
-It may succeed (if the bag is copied to permanent storage) or fail (if the bag is rejected, say for fixity errors).

 Each bag is identified with a **space** (a broad category) an **external identifier** (a specific identifier) and a **version**.
 [Read more about identifiers](explanations/identifiers.md).